Marine application Tips & Instructions

 - Remove light water spots from glass windows

-In addition to protecting gel coat and painted surfaces, use the polish to:
+In addition to protecting gel coat and painted surfaces, use the pure polish to:

 - Seal your glass windshield to protect from water spots and salt spray